Carlomk1/sports-data-analytics/README.md

 - A machine learning model was applied to predict player performance based on Combine data but failed to produce reliable results.
 - Despite these limitations, the analysis highlighted the potential value of leveraging Combine data for draft decisions.
 Additional data and a refined approach could yield more actionable insights in the future.

+For all insights see the explorative data analysis file [analytics-url].

 ## Streamlit Application:
 The dashboard serves as a practical demonstration of how NFL Combine and seasonal performance data can be visualized and analyzed in a user-friendly interface.
 Built as a prototype for a Business Intelligence (BI) tool, the dashboard allows analysts to explore the data interactively.